Want the perfect workout program?

 Note: Get a deeper stretch by lifting your knees off the floor, pressing your upper feet into the ground with your hands on the floor front of you for support.

-Related: 7 Best Stretches for Tight Legs Using Resistance Bands
+For more great leg stretches that utilize a band, check out our article: 7 Best Stretches for Tight Legs Using Resistance Bands.

 Note: You can also add in some isometric tibialis anterior exercises into the mix if recovering from injury.
 To do these you'll flex your ankle up to press against an object without moving it to create steady contraction.